 Importance of Annual Compliance:

-• Protect stakeholder’s interest
+• Protect stakeholders’ interests

 • Maintain accurate records of financial and non-financial activities.